A method for constructing minimal projective resolutions over idempotent subrings: Introduction

-\begin{conjecture*}[{\cite[Conjecture 4.13]{ingalls_homological_2015}}, cf.~\cref{conj:ingalls}] Let $R$ be a noetherian $\kk$-algebra which is either semiperfect or positively graded.
+\begin{conjecture*}[{\cite[Conjecture 4.13]{ingalls_homological_2015}}, cf.\s\ \Cref{conj:ingalls}] Let $R$ be a noetherian $\kk$-algebra which is either semiperfect or positively graded.
 Assume that $e \in R$ is a primitive idempotent (and of degree zero if $R$ is positively graded) with $\Ext_R^1(S_e,S_e) = 0$.
 If both $\pdim_R S_e$ and $\pdim_{\Gamma_e} eR(1-e)$ are finite, then $S_e$ is self-orthogonal. \end{conjecture*}

-With respect to semiperfect noetherian rings we can give a proof for this in \cref{proof:ingalls} on \cpageref{proof:ingalls}.
-Indeed it will be a corollary of a more general statement: \begin{introcorollary}[Cf.\ \cref{corollary:generalization}] Let $R$ be a semiperfect noetherian basic ring, $e \in R$ be a primitive idempotent and $R/\langle 1-e\rangle$ be artinian.
-If $\Tor_k^{\Gamma_e}(eR(1-e), (1-e)Re)$ and $\Ext_{R}^k(S_e,S_e)$ vanish for all but finitely many $k \in \NN$, then $S_e$ is self-orthogonal. \end{introcorollary}
+With respect to semiperfect noetherian rings we can give a proof for this in \Cref{proof:ingalls} on \cpageref{proof:ingalls}.
+Indeed it will be a corollary of a more general statement: \begin{introtheorem}[Cf.\s\ \Cref{corollary:generalization}] Let $R$ be a semiperfect noetherian basic ring, $e \in R$ be a primitive idempotent and $R/\langle 1-e\rangle$ be artinian.
+If $\Tor_k^{\Gamma_e}(eR(1-e), (1-e)Re)$ and $\Ext_{R}^k(S_e,S_e)$ vanish for all but finitely many $k \in \NN$, then $S_e$ is self-orthogonal. \end{introtheorem}

-\Cref{introcorollary:triangular} and \cref{introcorollary:generalization} are consequences of the main results of this paper which are \begin{enumerate} \item \emph{\cref{cons:the_construction}} which allows us to calculate a complex in $\mod R$ which maps to a minimal projective resolution under the functor $- \otimes_R R(1-e)$ and \item the introduction of \emph{\cref{def:m-property}}. \end{enumerate}
+\Cref{introcorollary:triangular} and \Cref{introcorollary:generalization} are consequences of the main results of this paper which are \begin{enumerate} \item \emph{\Cref{cons:the_construction}} which allows us to calculate a complex in $\mod R$ which maps to a minimal projective resolution under the functor $- \otimes_R R(1-e)$ and \item the introduction of \emph{\Cref{def:m-property}}. \end{enumerate}